 Dr. Paul G. White

-In 2011 Dr. White was awarded the position of Staff Arranger for The U.S. Army Field Band and has had his arrangements/compositions played by The Concert Band, Soldiers Chorus, Six-String-Soldiers, and The Jazz Ambassadors.
-In 2019 Dr. White's arrangement of the iconic John Williams melody, Leia's Theme, received the SONIC Outstanding Arrangement Award from The International Society of Jazz Arrangers and Composers and was featured on the award concert as part of the ISJAC Symposium in Greeley, CO.
+In 2011, Dr. White's exceptional talents were recognized with the appointment of Staff Arranger for The U.S. Army Field Band.
+His arrangements and compositions have been showcased by The Concert Band, Soldiers Chorus, Six-String-Soldiers, and The Jazz Ambassadors.
+In 2019, Dr. White's arrangement of the iconic John Williams composition, "Leia's Theme," garnered the SONIC Outstanding Arrangement Award from The International Society of Jazz Arrangers and Composers.
+This remarkable achievement was celebrated at the ISJAC Symposium in Greeley, CO.

 Today, Dr. White continues to be an active force in the world of music.
 He dedicates his talents to composing and performing with local ensembles in the vibrant Washington D.C./Baltimore region while also touring across the nation to deliver captivating concerts and insightful clinics.